abpio/abp-commercial-docs/en/modules/gdpr.md

 * `GdprRequest` (aggregate root): Represents a GDPR request made by users.
   * `UserId`: Id of the user who made the request.
-  * `ReadyTime`: Indicates the end time for the data preparation process.  `MinutesForDataPreparation` property of the `AbpGdprOptions` sums with the creation time of the request and this property is calculated.
+  * `ReadyTime`: Indicates the end time for the data preparation process.
+The `MinutesForDataPreparation` property of the `AbpGdprOptions` sums with the creation time of the request and this property is calculated.
   * `Info` (collection): This collection contains the collected personal data of the user.

 #### Entities

 ##### GdprInfo

-This entity uses to store the collected data from a module/provider.
+This entity is used to store the collected data from a module/provider.

 * `GdprInfo` (entity): Represents the personal data of a user.
   * `RequestId`: Id of the GDPR request.